-Applying the co-area formula gives a lower bound of $2\pi$ on the area of X, in the situation where the length of the slope s is at least the quantity in the theorem.
-This proves Theorem 14.1.
+Applying the co-area formula gives a strict lower bound of 2π on the area of X, in the situation where the length of the slope s is more than the quantity in the theorem.
+This proves Theorem 15.1.